Ismail Yusuf College

-Ismail Yusuf College, is the fourth oldest college of Mumbai, India.
-"I Y college", as it is popularly known, is managed by Government of Maharashtra.
+Ismail Yusuf College is the fourth oldest college of Mumbai, India.
+"I Y college", as it is popularly known, is managed by the Government of Maharashtra.
 It is the oldest college in North Mumbai.
 It was established in 1930 with a large donation from Sir Mohammed Yusuf Ismail, K.T. on Jogeshwari Hill.
 The foundation stone was laid by Leslie Orme Wilson, Governor of Bombay in 1924.

+In April 2025, The Times of India reported that Ismail Yusuf College did not yet have a college development committee (CDC) and could get fined.